pawel975/fit-you/readme.md

 ## How to run

-Run `npm run dev` to build app in development mode, and serve at Localhost
+Run `npm run build` to build app in production mode Run `npm run dev` to run app in development mode and serve it on localhost